-- Physical operational limitations for period or persistent exceptions may include but are not limited to, metallurgical restrictions due to age and long term degradation; physical design modifications; operating permit limitations; operating limits imposed by federal, state or local regulatory requirements or insurance carrier requirements; consent decrees; manufacturer technical bulletins; or environmental permit limitations under non-emergency conditions.
-Each market seller requesting a period or persistent exception based on new physical operational limitations for a unit may submit the technical information, required due to the unavailability of historical operating data, supporting the requested parameters, which must be based on the definition of physical operational limitations for period or persistent exceptions of the unit.
-Each temporary, period or persistent exception request will indicate the expected duration of the requested exception including the date on which the requested exception period will end.
-If physical conditions at the unit change such that the exception is no longer required, the market seller is obligated to inform PJM and the MMU and the exception will be reviewed to determine if the exception continues to be appropriate.

-- If a request for a period or persistent exception is received by February 28, the MMU will review the exception and provide the Market Seller and PJM with a determination in writing whether the request raises market power concerns by April 1, and PJM shall provide its determination whether the request is approved or denied by no later than April 15.
+- o Temporary Exception - is a one-time exception lasting for 30 days or less during the twelve month period from June 1 to May 31. - o Period Exception - is an exception lasting for at least 31 days but no more than one year during the twelve month period from June 1 to May 31. - o Persistent Exception - is an exception lasting for at least one year. - Pursuant to section II.B of Attachment M Appendix of the Tariff, period and persistent exception requests must be sent to Parameters.
+Exceptions@pjm.com by no later than February 28 immediately preceding the twelve month period from June 1 to May 31 during which the exception is requested to commence. - All Market Sellers that wish to submit a Parameter-Limited Schedule for units with physical operational limitations that prevent the units from meeting the minimum parameters may submit a request for an exception via Markets Gateway for evaluation. - Each Market Seller seeking an exception must supply the required historical unit operating data in support of the period or persistent exception and if the exception requested is based on new physical operational limits for the resource for which historical operating data is unavailable, the generation resource may also submit technical information about the physical operational limits for period exceptions of the resource to support the requested parameters. - Physical operational limitations for period or persistent exceptions may include but are not limited to, metallurgical restrictions due to age and long term degradation; physical design modifications; operating permit limitations; operating limits imposed by federal, state or local regulatory requirements or insurance carrier requirements; consent decrees; manufacturer technical bulletins; or environmental permit limitations under nonemergency conditions. - Each Market Seller requesting a period or persistent exception based on new physical operational limitations for a unit may submit the technical information, required due to the unavailability of historical operating data, supporting the requested parameters, which must be based on the definition of physical operational limitations for period or persistent exceptions of the unit. - Each temporary, period or persistent exception request will indicate the expected duration of the requested exception including the date on which the requested exception period will end.
+If physical conditions at the unit change such that the exception is no longer required, the Market Seller is obligated to inform PJM and the MMU and the exception will be reviewed to determine if the exception continues to be appropriate. - If a request for a period or persistent exception is received by February 28, the MMU will review the exception and provide the Market Seller and PJM with a determination in writing whether the request raises market power concerns by April 1, and PJM shall provide its determination whether the request is approved or denied by no later than April 15.
 Should PJM require additional technical expertise in order to evaluate the exception request, PJM will engage the services of a consultant with the required expertise.
 A generation resource shall notify the MMU and PJM when the temporary exception commences and terminates and provide to the MMU and PJM within three days following such commencement documentation explaining in detail the reasons for the temporary exception, that includes:

-- Unit Name

-- o Parameter Limit Requested

-- Reason for Temporary Exception Request

-- eDart ticket